lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/isrtask.rst

 `ccdExposure` -  `lsst.afw.image.exposure <#>`_ of detector data

+..
+We want to eventually link this to a page explaining the different kinds of exposures accessible in the afw.image pkg

 `bias` -  Exposure of bias frame

 `linearizer` -  Linearizing functor; a subclass of `lsst.ip.isr.LinearizeBase`_